 After having visited the Balkans last year, we were craving to visit quintessential European countries.
 We typically travel off-season but due to some work conflict we couldn’t fly out in spring.
 Further, given the timelines required for obtaining a visa and other booking hurdles, the earliest we could fly was June!

 We settled on Netherlands and Belgium given they would have pleasant weather in June compared to some of the other European countries.
 With all the cities and sights to see, we set aside 6 days in Netherlands and 5 days in Belgium.
 Given the huge flight costs involved (from India), we typically try to travel for at least 2 weeks.
 When we realized we had a couple additional days in hand, we literally opened the map and started looking at options.
 We contemplated between Paris, Luxembourg and Germany but finally settled on Germany.
-We had always flown in and out of Germany (since most of our connecting flights are through Munich) but never stepped out of the airport.
+Its funny since we have flown in and out of Germany multiple times (since most of our connecting flights are through Munich) but never stepped out of the airport.
 We decided to visit at least a few German cities in addition to Netherlands and Belgium.
 Since we were planning to visit cities in both Netherlands and Belgium, we chose to visit the countryside and smaller towns in Germany.
 Also, being a wine lover, how could I not visit the lovely Moselle valley known for its Riesling!

 While the below covers general itinerary, for separate detailed articles, click the below links: